mateussouzaweb/kvm-qemu-virtualization-guide/Docs/5 - XML Configurations.md

 </devices>
 ```

-For other devices like USB drivers, gamepads, headphones, and many more that are often connected to the host or can be switched between VMs, I recommend setting it to be plugged in live with the hook option.
+For other devices like USB drivers, gamepads, headphones, and many more that are often connected to the host or can be switched between VMs, I recommend setting it to be plugged in live with the virtualization hook option.
 That way, any USB device attached to any USB port will be automatically redirected to the VM:

 ```xml
 <description>--usb-passthrough=all</description>
 ```

-Please keep in mind that you must only plug in the device after VM has been started to trigger the hook.
-If the device should start connected on the VM, then you must setup it XML like described before (USB mouse and keyboard on Windows and MacOS VMs need this).
+Please keep in mind that the virtualization hook method may not work in some specific machines and you must only plug in the device after VM has been started to trigger the hook.
+If the device should start connected on the VM, then you must setup its XML like described before (USB mouse and keyboard on Windows and MacOS VMs need this).

 Also, it is important to notice that some USB devices can present detection and power issues because of the way they operate inside the host - this is special true for USB Bluetooth devices in motherboards.
 In such cases, you may need to change the QEMU USB device mapping format by adding the following XML tag: